francescasinlah/salsamentariaEsperanza/README.md

 The project is not yet fully completed, as the project progresses I will update the improvements. ⛏

-# Authors: Francesca Gomez. 💗
+# Author: Francesca Gomez. 💗